-What follows is a mix of humour and practical advice.
+What follows is a mix of practical tips and humour from those of us supporting someone with continence issues.
 We shouldn't be afraid to talk about poop.
 For many of us, it is very prevalent in our day to day lives.

-But.
-Here we are.
-We're amazing people, who want to preserve the dignity of the person we care for, but also find our own way of coping when the shit hits the fan!
-And no doubt, someone has an actual tale of shit hitting a fan?!
+We're amazing people, who want to preserve the dignity of the person we care for.
+But also find our own way of coping when the sh*t hits the fan.
+(And no doubt, someone has an actual tale of sh*t hitting a fan!)

 How we cope day to day depends on a few factors.

-Our favourite 'make light' joke we've heard is
+Our favourite 'make light' joke we've heard is,

 "We appear to have ourselves a Shituation!"